 Dates and Location

-Galway Christmas Market dates: Likely dates: 10th November to 21st December 2023.
+Galway Christmas Market dates: 11th November to 22nd December 2023.

 Location: Eyre Square in Galway city centre.